ia0/data-encoding/lib/README.md

 }
 ```

-If you use a nightly compiler, you may use the [macro] library to define a
-compile-time custom encoding:
+You may also use the [macro] library to define a compile-time custom encoding:

 ```rust
 const HEX: Encoding = new_encoding!{